rockset/rockset-js/packages/cli/README.md

 The definition includes 3 fields:
 * `sql_path` which gives the path of the SQL file relative to the parent of the definition file
-* `default_parameters` which specifies the default parameters that this query lambda will use after it has been deployed
+* `default_parameters` which specifies the default parameters that this Query Lambda will use after it has been deployed
-* `description` The description that will show for this query lambda after it has been deployed
+* `description` The description that will show for this Query Lambda after it has been deployed

-Let's update our query lambda definition to the following.
+Let's update our Query Lambda definition to the following.

 ```json
 {